Pope Decries Abortion, Euthanasia in First Public Mass

 In an atmosphere more resonant of a concert or athletic event than a Mass, flashbulbs popped throughout the stadium as the pope re-entered the field for the opening procession.

-Before that, worshipers did ``the wave'' and chanted ``John Paul II, we love you'' as they waited.
+Before that, worshipers did ``the wave'' and chanted ``John Paul II, we love you'' as they waited in the rain.

 At the United Nations, John Paul sketched the dramatic changes since he last addressed the assembly in 1979 _ the fall of Communism and cuts in nuclear arsenals.

-Now, he stressed, the danger stems from a ``narrow and exclusive nationalism,'' which triggered ``a true nightmare of violence and terror,'' most recently during ethnic upheavals in Rwanda and Bosnia.
+Now, he stressed, the danger stems from a ``narrow and exclusive nationalism,'' which triggered ``a true nightmare of violence and terror,'' most recently during ethnic slaughter in Rwanda and Bosnia.

-``Nationalism, particularly in its most radical forms, is thus the antithesis of true patriotism, and today we must ensure that extreme nationalism does not continue to give rise to new forms of the aberrations of totalitarianism,'' he said.
+``Nationalism, particularly in its most radical forms, is thus the antithesis of true patriotism, and today we must ensure that extreme nationalism does not continue to give rise to new forms of the aberrations of totalitarianism,'' John Paul said.

 Touching on a theme he raised during a trip to Africa last month, the pope said developing countries often face ``a situation of de facto economic dependence on other countries.
 Such situations offend the conscience of humanity and pose a formidable moral challenge to the human family.''